fluxcd/website/README.md

 # fluxcd.io

-This repo houses the assets used to build the Flux project's landing at https://fluxcd.io.
+This repo houses the assets used to build the Flux project's landing page at https://fluxcd.io.

 > **Note**: The sources for Flux's documentation, available at https://docs.fluxcd.io, are housed in the main Flux repo at https://github.com/fluxcd/flux.
 Issues and pull requests for the Flux documentation should be registered at that repo.